 This is a perfect time to talk about your committment to learning a new language, because this will have a big impact on what language learning app is right for you.
-If your goal is to become fluent in a new language, you need complete programs like LinguaLift, Busuu, or Babbel.
+If your goal is to become fluent in a new language, you need a complete program like LinguaLift.
 If you are interested in learning a few words and phrases, apps like Memrise or Mindsnacks might be better options.

 If you’re all in, that’s great!
 Learning a foreign language allows us to connect with an entirely new population of people and better understand a different culture.
 It’s also undeniably chic to be able to bust out a different language at a moment’s notice.
 But in addition to communicating with and impressing those around you, there are some surprising ways that learning another language improves your mind.

 We’ve established that memory is an important part of language learning.
 It should come as no surprise, then, that bilinguals have been shown to have a greater memory capacity than monolinguals.
 Knowing two (or more) sets of vocabulary, then, expands our ability to remember things in general.

 Other studies comparing bilinguals and monolinguals have also shown that bilinguals are better at inhibiting distractions, and show enhanced multitasking skills.

 This makes sense when you think about what it means to speak in a foreign tongue: not only do you have to use the foreign language, but you have to inhibit your native language.
 Therefore, whenever you speak a foreign language (and thus inhibit your mother tongue), you’re prepping your brain to inhibit other distractions, which makes you more efficient in your everyday life.